toncho11/16bit/tinyedit/README.txt

 - a working backspace (yes, it is not a small thing)
 - show position of cursor (option enabled from command line before start)

+What is working now:

+- load file
+- arrows
+- backspace for 1 line file

+What is missing:

+- correct handling of text that is more than one line
+- spacebar and characters moves text right (instead of overwrite)
+- savefile
+- ctrl-S, ctrl-X